noahehall/theBookOfNoah/0current/aws/0provisioning.md

 - launch templates: modern way to specify EC2 instances for an auto scale group; same considerations as setting up a launch configuration

   - recommended over launch configurations
-  - the difference being you can have multiple version of a launch template, but only one version of a launch configuration
+  - main difference being you can
-  - e.g. one that starts small instances, and another that starts large instances
+    - have multiple version of a launch template, but only one version of a launch configuration; a dedefault one that starts small instances, and another that starts large instances
+    - better workflow/wizard
+    - more advanced features and configuration options

-- auto scaling group: ASG: the details about where EC2 instances get launched
+- auto scaling group: ASG: uses the launch template (i.e. ec2 template) for creating ec2 instances across subnets & AZs in a VPCs

   - the ASG itself should be placed behind a load balancer
   - launch configuration/template
-  - number of initial instances
+  - number of initial, desired, and maximum instances to have running
+    - desired: # you want running
+    - minimum: duh
+    - maximum: duh: but think about it, you dont want to set it too high because a DOS attack can trigger unbelievable costs
   - VPC
   - subnets
+  - load balancing
+  - health checks: how long to wait before checking if newly launched instances are healthy
+  - cloudwatch: collect group metrics to track changes to the autoscaling group over time
+  - sns topics: add notifications when scaling events occur

 - scaling polices: define triggering actions